 The governing body of the Association shall be a Board of Directors, which shall be composed of the following:

-President, the President-Elect, six (6) Vice Presidents, the immediate Past President
+President, the President-Elect, up to six (6) Vice Presidents, and the immediate Past President

 In the event of a vacancy in the office of the President, the President-Elect shall succeed to the Presidency.
 Such succession shall not preclude the President-Elect serving as President the following year.

-Twenty-one (21) Directors
+No fewer than sixteen (16) and up to twenty-one (21) Directors

 The University’s designated staff person for alumni relations.